 Valentine’s Day and White Day are holidays associated with love and romance.
 They are both celebrated annually and involve the exchange of gifts and gestures of affection between partners.

 One of the main differences between the two holidays is that Valentine’s Day is primarily celebrated in Western countries, while White Day is primarily celebrated in East Asian countries, particularly Japan, South Korea, and Taiwan.
-Another difference is that on Valentine’s Day, the women generally initiate gift-giving and make romantic gestures towards the men in their lives.
-On White Day, the roles are reversed, and the men are expected to give gifts and make romantic gestures towards the women who gave them gifts on Valentine’s Day.
+Another difference is that on Valentine’s Day, women generally initiate gift-giving and make romantic gestures toward the men in their lives.
+On White Day, the roles are reversed, and men are expected to give gifts and make romantic gestures towards the women who gave them gifts on Valentine’s Day.

 3. Why Do Japanese People Celebrate White Day

 A small sweets shop in Fukuoka created White Day as a marketing campaign in Japan in the late 1970s.
 The shop owner came up with the idea after reading a letter in a women’s magazine from a reader who lamented that women don’t get anything in return for the chocolates they give on Valentine’s Day.
-The shop owner, inspired by the idea of returning gifts (or “okaeshi”) in Japanese culture, decided to create a holiday on March 14th, one month after Valentine’s Day, where men would give gifts to the women who gave them gifts on Valentine’s Day.
+The shop owner, inspired by the idea of returning gifts (or “okaeshi”) in Japanese culture, created a holiday on March 14th, one month after Valentine’s Day, where men would give gifts to the women who gave them gifts on Valentine’s Day.

 4. Places To Celebrate White Day in Japan